McGill University Faculty of Engineering: McConnell Engineering Building

 The McConnell Engineering Building was donated to McGill in 1959 by John W. McConnell, a major benefactor of the University since 1911 and one of its Governors from 1928 until 1958.
 In the period after World War II when all of the Engineering Faculties were greatly expanding, this nine-storey structure doubled the number of classrooms, lecture rooms, and offices available for use by the above faculties.

 Frank Dawson Adams Building

 The Physical Sciences Centre was renamed the "Frank Dawson Adams Building" after a professor of Geology who was the first chairman of Graduate Studies, and also served as Vice Principal from 1920 to 1924.
 The building was completed in October 1951.

 Lorne M. Trottier Building

 The Lorne M. Trottier Building was inaugurated on March 26, 2004.
 This building is part of the TechSquare and will allow the University to expand its popular electrical engineering, computer science and telecommunications programs.

 Student life

+Engineering Undergraduate Society of McGill University (EUS)

+The Engineering Undergraduate Society (EUS) is the representative body of the undergraduate students of engineering at McGill University.
+The EUS is a full-fledged not-for-profit organization that is financially independent from McGill.